From words to vectors

 ('meatball_sandwich', 0.6377009749412537)]

-Exploring neighborhoods can help us understand why some vectors are closer (or not so much).
-Take the case of love and lover, originally we might think these should be very close to each other but by looking at their neighborhoods we understand why this is not the case:
+Exploring neighborhoods can help us understand why some vectors are closer or further from each other.
+Take the case of love and lover: at first, we might think these should be very close to each other, but by looking at their neighborhoods, we understand why this is not the case:

 PYTHON